Pauked/dcli/!todo.md

 [ ] Map Play Queue - random
 [ ] Download map from Doomworld / idgames, uncompress and add to maps list [ ] Extend hardcoded list of engines
-[ ] Option to auto create Profiles by multi-selecting Maps and combining with Default Engine/Default IWAD [ ] Remember last position in a given menu!
+[ ] Option to auto create Profiles by multi-selecting Maps (can do single select correctly) and combining with Default Engine/Default IWAD
-[ ] Colour code menu options
-[ ] Define a quick access menu
+[ ] Remember last position in a given menu!
-[ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select [ ] Next iteration of dcli to be dui.
+[ ] Colour code menu options (to make quick selection easier) [ ] Define a quick access menu (use defined selection of options to be displayed in a menu) [ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select [ ] Next iteration of dcli to be dui.
 Full TUI app instead of simple console app.
+[ ] Shared database for Windows and MacOS.
+Need to consider base paths, sub folders of files, etc.

 ## Save game notes:
  - dsda-doom - save files are .dsg. subfolder of app, dsda-doom\IWAD name\Map name